imtrent/portfolio/README.md

 ### About Me

-I’m a 20 year old front-end website developer who’s passionate about building interactive websites and compelling web applications.
-I spend my time doing that at SFP, where I work as a front-end web developer.

-Other than looking at a computer screen, I’m a junior at Purdue University working towards a bachelor’s degree in web programming and design.
-I find myself enjoying a round of golf, pettings all the dogs I can, watching that new series on Netflix, or designing and building out a new side project of mine.
+I’m a Full-Stack Developer focused on building compelling websites, and innovative web applications.
+Currently, I am a proud boilermaker working toward my bachelor’s degree in Web Programming and Design at Purdue University.

+As a developer at SFP, I have had the opportunity to work along-side web development professionals in notable projects.
+I value the ideas of hard-work and persistence.
+These values have aided my career as a developer and have shaped me into the person I am today.

+I like to spend my free time adding on to my web stack and chasing my dream of becoming a software engineer.
+Other than coding, I find myself binge-watching that new series on Netflix, petting all the dogs I can, or scoping out the best burger joint in town.

 ### Social Media